MicrosoftDocs/win32/desktop-src/WMP/external-selectedtaskpane.md

 ---
 title: External.SelectedTaskPane
 description: Note This topic describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The SelectedTaskPane property specifies or retrieves the currently selected task pane. ms.assetid: 'af7b4627-1336-444c-9b4e-5f2e07d9eea7'
+The SelectedTaskPane property specifies or retrieves the currently selected task pane. ms.assetid: af7b4627-1336-444c-9b4e-5f2e07d9eea7
+keywords:
-keywords: ["External.SelectedTaskPane Windows Media Player"]
+- External.SelectedTaskPane Windows Media Player
 topic_type:
 - apiref
 api_name: